yvoievid/grokking-java-interview/README.md

-# Grokking Java Interview :coffee:
+# Grokking Java Interview (or self-marketing in action) :coffee:

 ## Core Java :thinking:

 #### What is OOP?
 OOP is a metodology of programming that describes the program as set of objects